 Mobile games developed using Kivy – Spikes Escape, Ants Must Die, CoinTex, Quadropoly, etc.

-You can use it in conjunction with the PyGame library to develop your mobile game if it requires more complex sprite transformations and animations.
+You can use it with the PyGame library to develop your mobile game if it requires more complex sprite transformations and animations.

-If you want to build basic Python games that involve simple GUI elements such as entry boxes, buttons, scrolling, and simple events, then you can quickly get started with OcempGUI.
+If you want to build basic Python games involving simple GUI elements such as entry boxes, buttons, scrolling, and simple events, you can quickly get started with OcempGUI.